 There is a little pathway which gets you down to the pebble beach in no time.

 The three pubs nearby are all family friendly and serve good food (on a Sunday, only until 6pm, so we had fish and chips in nearby Deal).

-Nothing nicer than cooking your own breakfast with a view like this, no?
+Nothing nicer than cooking your own breakfast outside, no?
 So baked beans it was.